rahulbansal16/apate/README.md

-# apate
+# Apate
-Its a backend service for Apate.
+Its a backend python code for Apate.